Apple, Spotify & Other Playlist Weddings

 When hiring a professional DJ you will receive an extensive questionnaire that covers such things as how interactive you would like your DJ to be.
 You will be able to say you want a highly interactive DJ, a DJ that encourages guests to get up and dance (without being too pushy), or a DJ who plays the music with little to no interaction.

-5. We can get a friend to run the MP3 player for us:
+5. We can get a friend to run the Apple, Spotify or other playlist option for us:

 4. Our group is too small for a DJ: